WolframResearch/CSSTools/ReadMeFiles/HowToBuild.md

 ## How to build the CSSTools paclet
+The paclet structure is self-contained within the project structure.
+The paclet is the subdirectory "CSSTools".
+Assuming all changes to the package files and documentation are complete:

-1. If making any changes to the project, update the PacletInfo.m file's Version.
+1. Update the PacletInfo.m file's Version.
     If a bugfix, then add one to the 3rd decimal e.g. 1.0.1 --> 1.0.2.
     If a feature, then add one to the 2nd decimal e.g. 1.0.0 --> 1.1.0
-2. In Eclipse's Application Tools window, select the CSSTools project
-3. Click "Deploy Application"
-4. In the new dialog choose a folder to deploy the project to.
-5. Select all the files from the project.
-The "Old" and "Testing" directories can be excluded from the deployment.
-6. Click "Next" then "Finish" to close the dialog.
-7. In Mathematica, run `PackPaclet[/path/to/deployed/application]` where the path is the location chosen in the previous step.
+2. In Mathematica 12.1 or newer run `CreatePacletArchive["<localRepo>/CSSTools"]`, else use `PackPaclet` instead.
-8. The newly generated paclet will be in the parent location of the path in the previous step.
+3. The newly generated paclet will be in the parent location of the path in the previous step.